-Vote Yes on Amendment 4 to return the eligibility to vote to Floridians who have made past mistakes, served their time, and paid their full debt to society.
+Vote Yes on Amendment 4 to return the eligibility to vote to Floridians who have made past mistakes, completed all terms of their sentence as ordered by a judge, and paid their debt in full.

-Nearly 1.4 million people in Florida are permanently excluded from voting because of a prior felony conviction.
+Nearly 1.4 million people in Florida are permanently excluded from voting because of a past felony conviction. even after they have paid their debt in full.
 Florida is one of only four states with a lifetime ban on voting.

 "Through the hard work of Florida voters and unwavering dedication of a truly grassroots movement, we have reached a historic milestone and have officially placed the Amendment 4, the Voting Restoration Amendment, on the ballot..."Read More